naishtech/platform-agnostic-typescript-template/README.md

 ...
 ```

-- Firebase project settings can be found in your Firebase project under `Project Settings`
-- Once you have configured as per above, run the following:
+5. Once you have configured as per above, run the following:

 `npm run deploy:test`

-## Deploying to a Firebase production server
+## Deploying to a Firebase prod server

 - This template provides configuration for a firebase production server.

-1. First, create a new Firebase project.
+1. First, create a new [Firebase](https://firebase.google.com) project.
+2. Make sure you have configured your signin method(s) on your Firebase project (under the [firebase console](https://console.firebase.google.com) go to Authentication -> Signin-Method)
-2. Add the project id for your production Firebase project under the `prod` field in `.firebaserc`:
+3. Add the project id (found in your Firebase Project Settings) for your prod Firebase project under the `prod` field in `.firebaserc`:

 ```
  {
   "projects": {
 ...
-    "prod": "test-firebase-project",
+    "prod": "prod-firebase-project",
 ...
   }
 }
 ```

-3. Add the relevant configuration to the following file.
+4. Get your project settings (under the [firebase console](https://console.firebase.google.com) go to Settings -> Project Settings) and add the relevant configuration to the following file.

 `/static/config/prod.json`